 How will Brexit affect my childcare?

-Whilst it would appear that we have been granted a temporary interlude in the saga that is Brexit, there are many employers and employees, and potential employees, who are still very confused and concerned as to what leaving the EU means to them in terms of their employment rights.
+This week the UK is set to leave the EU.
+But there are many employers and employees, and potential employees, who are still very confused and concerned as to what leaving the EU means to them in terms of their employment rights.

 As Parental Choice focused on helping working parents, we thought it would be worth clarifying what the current position is for EU nationals and the process of applying for settled status for those who wish to continue to live and work in the country.
 Should you employ an EU national and would like further assistance, please do contact us.